 We tried a number of ways to put Amber at ease.
-We did this in stages: first swaddling her in a blanket, then using a sling, then using a hoist too.
+We did this in stages: first using a blanket, then a sling, and then a hoist as well .
 After four months, Amber was able to sit in her wheelchair, and leave her room.

 We put support plans in place for each stage, recorded Amber’s reactions, discussed her progress in team meetings, and took photos to share with her mother and care manager.

 Leaving her room has allowed Amber to experience new activities.
 She now enjoys a weekly visit from an aromatherapist, eats alongside her housemates, and has been out in the community.

 Amber also enjoys listening to music – staff sometimes sing to her – and spending time in her garden, smelling the flowers and feeling the wind on her face.